LDSSA/batch3-students/README.md

 If the problem is not in the exercise notebook you can just pull the new version from the students repo and replace the file.
-The problem is if the correction is in the exercise notebook, you can't just replace the file your work is there!
+The problem is if the correction is in the exercise notebook, you can't just replace the file your work is there and you'll lose it!

 When a new version of the exercise notebook is released (and announced) two things will happen.